Bogdanp/personal-website/content/post/racket-ecommerce.md

 Continuations are fantastic for rapid development.
-I use them for small things like increasing/decreasing item quantities in the shopping cart, but I will eventually be moving off them as the site grows.
-It's bad UX to have your URLs expire as a user because of a deployment.
-At this stage, though, that's not a problem, and continuation expiration is handled gracefully: the user is redirected to the original page they were on and shown a flash message.
+I use them for small things like increasing/decreasing item quantities in the shopping cart and preserving state between the steps of the checkout process, but I will eventually be moving off them as the site grows because, from the user's perspective, it's bad UX to have URLs expire randomly just because a deployment happened to occur when you were browsing the site.
+At this stage, though, that's not a problem, and continuation expiration is handled gracefully: the user is redirected to the original page they were on before clicking the continuation link (or submitting the form, etc.) and shown a flash message.

-If you visited the website, you may have noticed how fast it is (assuming you live in Europe).
+If you visited the website (and assuming you live in Europe), you may have noticed how fast it is.
 Part of that is because of how fast Racket itself is, and part of it is me being judicious about what code runs on each page.  [koyo] has an instrumenting profiler and, in development mode, all pages render a little floating widget that I can expand to show a trace of all the instrumented places (inspired by [MiniProfiler]).

-I didn't find the lack of libraries a problem -- I just wrote whatever it was I needed at the time -- and the documentation for the stuff that does exist is pretty good.
-Documentation for Racket itself tends to be great, though a bit "stuffy".
+I didn't find the lack of libraries to be a problem -- I just wrote whatever it was I needed at the time -- and the documentation for the stuff that does exist is pretty good.
+Documentation for Racket itself tends to be great, although a bit "stuffy".
 That's a challenge for someone who, like me, tends to skim a lot.
-Much of it is in need of more code examples for people in a hurry.
+I would like to see more code examples intended for people in a hurry.

 One area where I didn't build my own thing was I18n/L10n.
 For that, the app relies on [SRFI-29].
 I would have preferred to use the more